mosmith3asu/mosmith3asu.github.io/index.md

 ## Dynamics I

+Using the model the team developed, inertias are added to the joints, and forces are applied to the system.

 ## Presentation I

-Here is a link to a recording of our team's first presentation.
+Recording of our team's first presentation.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/hoA4KZbpxvk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/hoA4KZbpxvk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Results